GreyDGL/PentestGPT/README.md

 **We're testing PentestGPT on HackTheBox**.
 You may follow [this link](https://www.hackthebox.com/home/users/profile/1489431).
 More details will be released soon.

 ## Introduction
-**PentestGPT** is a penetration testing tool empowered by **ChatGPT**.
-It is designed to automate the penetration testing process.
+- **PentestGPT** is a penetration testing tool empowered by **ChatGPT**.
+- It is designed to automate the penetration testing process.
 It is built on top of ChatGPT and operate in an interactive mode to guide penetration testers in both overall progress and specific operations.
+- **PentestGPT** is able to solve easy to medium HackTheBox machines, and other CTF challenges.
+You can check [this](./resources/README.md) example in `resources` where we use it to solve HackTheBox challenge *template*.
-A sample testing process of **PentestGPT** on a target VulnHub machine (Hackable II) is available at [here](./resources/PentestGPT_Hackable2.pdf).
+- A sample testing process of **PentestGPT** on a target VulnHub machine (Hackable II) is available at [here](./resources/PentestGPT_Hackable2.pdf).
-A sample usage video is below: (or available here: [Demo](https://youtu.be/h0k6kWWaCEU))
+- A sample usage video is below: (or available here: [Demo](https://youtu.be/h0k6kWWaCEU))

 https://user-images.githubusercontent.com/78410652/232327920-7318a0c4-bee0-4cb4-becb-6658b80180ff.mov